Aryan0-101/Get-Gymini/README.md

 See documentation : [github](https://github.com/Aryan0-101/Gymini)

 ## 🏗️ Architecture & Tech Stack
-This landing page is designed to be lightweight, blindingly fast, and heavily visual.
+This landing page is designed to be an introduction to Gymini.
 It requires zero build steps or heavy frameworks.

 * **HTML5:** Pure, semantic markup.
 * **Tailwind CSS (CDN):** Utility-first styling for rapid UI development and custom dark-mode ("Ink & Ember" theme).